 Process for Requesting a Housing Accommodation

 A student can request an accommodation at any time during the academic year, but students are given priority consideration when they contact Disability Resources and submit all necessary documentation by the preferred deadlines:

-Please note that housing accommodations are only for the student requesting the accommodation and may not include current or potential roommates.
-Assignment and/or reassignment is based on space availability and the needs identified in the recommendation letter issued by Wesleyan's medical professionals.
-While a student may feel strongly they should be placed in a specific residence, Residential Life will evaluate the recommendation and spaces available to determine the appropriate accommodation with the Wesleyan medical professionals.
-While a student does have the right to decline an offered assignment, Residential Life may not be able to offer another option.
+Please note that housing accommodations are only for the student requesting the accommodation, and may not include current or potential roommates.
+Residential Life will evaluate the recommendation and spaces available to determine the appropriate accommodation in consultation with the Housing Accommodation Review Committee.
+While a student may feel strongly they should be placed in a specific residence, assignment are based on space availability and the needs identified in the disability documentation received.
+A student does have the right to decline an offered assignment, however Residential Life may not be able to offer another accommodation.